Malware-Hunter/sf22-autoCAR/README.md

 # AutoCAR

-### Environment
+# Environment

-The tool has been tested and used in practice in the following environments:
+The tool has been tested in the following environments:

 **Ubuntu 20.04**